 Borage is an herbal plant with bright blue flowers.
 This Mediterranean native herb also sometimes called a starflower, bee bush or bee bread.
 It is used in medicinal purposes as well as many garden uses.

 Not only is Borage a beautiful addition to your garden it has some muscle too.
 Borage is an excellent companion plant.
 It didn’t get the name bee bush for nothing…it will attract bees as well as other beneficial bugs.
-It is known to repel tomato worms (aka the green devils) and cabbage moths.
+As gardeners we know how important pollinators are to our garden!
+It is known to repel tomato worms (aka the green devils) and cabbage moths as well.
 If that wasn’t enough, when planted with your squash it can improve their flavor.

 - Add the flowers to your potpourri